ericrowan/.dotfiles/README.md

 There's still a lot I want to do with these, especially setting up a script to safely and automatically run most of this.
 But this is a start.
 At the moment, this is probably most useful for setting up a new machine.

-## How to Use
+## Checklist

+### 1. XCode / Command Line Tools

-1. On a new Mac, make sure the following is installed before proceeding:
+On a new Mac, make sure the following is installed before proceeding:

 - XCode or Command Line Tools

+### 2. Install Homebrew

-1. Open Terminal and install Homebrew: `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)”`
+Open Terminal and install Homebrew: `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)”`

 What's included (the noteworthy stuff):

 - Caskroom
 - Node
 - Fish (shell)

-1. Instal utilities and apps with Homebrew: `sh brew.sh`
+### 3. Instal utilities and apps (using Homebrew)

-  Some of the apps:
+Run: `sh brew.sh`

 - Atom
 - Dash
 - Dropbox
 - Slack
 - Vagrant
 - VirtualBox
+- etc.

+### 4. Install NPM packages

-1. Install some global NPM packages: `sh npm.sh`
+Install global NPM packages: `sh npm.sh`

   - Bower
   - Grunt
   - Gulp
   - Yeoman

-1. Run OS X defaults script: `sh osx-defaults.sh`
+### 5. Run OS X defaults script

+Run: `sh osx-defaults.sh`

 **Note:** This kind of stuff is highly personal.
 If you're cloning or forking this repo, you should read through the script before running.

-1. Configure the Terminal
+6. Configure the Terminal with Fish

+I like Fish, you may not.
+I think it makes life easier, but then again, I'm just a designer :/

 - Change default shell to Fish: `chsh -s /usr/local/bin/fish`
 - Import custom Terminal theme

-1. Symlinks (TODO)
+7. Configure symlinks

+Eventually I'd like for this to happen automatically.
+For the time being, here's how to do it:

+For the following files, run: `ln -s [original/path] ~/`

+- .gitconfig
+- .gitignore

+For the Fish config, run: `ln -s ln -s /Users/[user]/.dotfiles/.config/fish/config.fish /Users/[user]/.config/fish`